BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **Did I do Well or Badly?**

+So last night, whilst doing my ironing, I watched a YouTube video about how to use Claude more effectively.
+It was a very good video.
+It inspired me to have a go at using some of the ideas it had presented.

+So I set myself the project of writing a quick blog post about how stoicism can be a helpful philosophy in the modern world.
+So far so good.
+Using some of Claud‘s more advanced features resulted in it suggesting that my idea could be spread over several blog posts.
+In fact, I ended up with seven.

+Once I decided to go with this, it became obvious that this should be a weekly series spreading over seven weeks.
+All good stuff.
+I tried to do it as much as possible of this work on my phone.
+But that didn’t prove to be very practical.
+So ended up finishing it off on my laptop.
+All in all I spent about four hours on this.
+Not all hours are equal.
+Two of those were earlier this morning when I’m at my most productive.

+So did I do well or badly?
+I certainly think the improvement in my skill at using AI interfaces will prove useful in the future.
+I’m also quite pleased with the series I created.
+I don’t think it was as good as it would’ve been had I written all from scratch.
+But it took less than half the time a more polished and personal version would’ve done.
+And of course I wouldn’t have had the idea in the first place left my own devices.

+When it comes to time, you can only use it once.
+I’m currently running a larger backlog than usual, even by my rather low standards.
+And to bring the point home when I got back to my work inbox after finishing my modest contribution to the world of stoicism, I found that I had lost it out on a job that would’ve been a perfect opportunity to develop the same skills I’ve just done on something with no monetary value.

+So my conclusion is that I did well that could’ve done better with more discipline.
+If I done the work job first, for which Only an adequate level of quality was sufficient, I would’ve had more money.
+I could also have done a better job of the stoicism blogs.
+Live and learn.

 #### **Researching Stoics and AI**

 I’m back to the 5 minutes writing, 5 minutes editing and publishing model for this article.
 I am quite happy that I’ve worked out how to write an article while going for a walk.
 But I need to keep up the original vision of getting a book sized bit of writing done in the odd moments between jobs, distractions and periods of indecision.